Winner of the 2012 U.S. Water Prize

 - Contact information

-- For information on Project WILD, contact:
+- For information on Project WET, contact:

 Project WET stands for Water Education for Teachers.
 Wisconsin values its water resources!
 With almost 15,000 lakes, 33,000 miles of rivers and streams and 5.3 million acres of wetlands within its borders, Wisconsin needs to protect these waterways.
 Project WET is a nonprofit water education program and publisher for educators and young people ages 5-18.
 The program is organized nationally, but delivered on a statewide basis.
 It is designed to facilitate and promote awareness, appreciation, knowledge and stewardship of water resources through the dissemination of classroom-ready teaching aids.

 Water moves through living and nonliving systems and binds them together in a complex web of life.

 Water of sufficient quality and quantity is important for all water users.

 Wise water management is crucial for providing tomorrow's children with social and economic stability in a healthy environment.